 - 1/4 cup (40g) potato starch

-- 1/4 cup + 2 tablespoons (96g) peanut butter (or use almond butter and it's 113 g, almond butter will make them more tender)
+- 1/4 cup + 2 tablespoons (96g) peanut butter (or use almond butter, but it will make them slightly more tender)

 - 3/4 cup (180g) unsweetened applesauce